Urticaceae

 The family includes about 2,625 species, grouped into 53 genera according to the database of the Royal Botanic Gardens, Kew and Christenhusz and Byng (2016).
 The largest genera are Pilea (500 to 715 species), Elatostema (300 species), Urtica (80 species), and Cecropia (75 species).
 Cecropia contains many myrmecophytes.

 Urticaceae species can be found worldwide, apart from the polar regions.

 Description

 Urticaceae species can be shrubs (e.g. Pilea), lianas, herbs (e.g. Urtica, Parietaria), or, rarely, trees (Dendrocnide, Cecropia).
 Their leaves are usually entire and bear stipules.
 Urticating (stinging) hairs are often present.
 They have usually unisexual flowers and can be both monoecious or dioecious.
 They are wind-pollinated.
 Most disperse their pollen when the stamens are mature and their filaments straighten explosively, a peculiar and conspicuously specialised mechanism.

+While the stings delivered by Urticaceae species are often unpleasant, they seldom pose any direct threat to health, and deaths directly attributed to stinging are exceedingly rare; species known to cause human fatalities include Dendrocnide cordata and Urtica ferox.

 Taxonomy

 The APG II system puts the Urticaceae in the order Rosales, while older systems consider them part of the Urticales, along with Ulmaceae, Moraceae, and Cannabaceae.
-APG still considers "old" Urticales a monophyletic group, but does not recognise it as an order on its own.
+APG still considers "old" Urticales a monophyletic group, but does not recognise it as an order on it.